pgmirror/pgmirror/README.md

 # Why?
 How?
 What?

-This is an exploration in creating a tool with maximum impact that is as simple as possible.
+Pgmirror is an exploration in creating a tool with maximum impact that is as simple as possible.
 The whole codebase currently sits at 850 lines.
 It should be understandable to anyone who invests an hour of their time.
+Current implementation does not use many Postgres-specific features but it will in the future, hence the focus on Postgresql.

+The aim is to blend in with your existing development process.
+That means you get to continue to use your favourite schema evolution approach.
+The only hard requirement is when you generate code you need access to a running Postgresql instance with your latest schema.

 Pgmirror generates Doobie code needed to CRUD your way through typical business database schemas.
 People accept writing those as normal but that is just silly.
-To make it a little bit more useful than just a CRUD generator we are experimenting here with adding annotations to tables and columns in the form of SQL COMMENTs.
+To make pgmirror a little bit more useful than just a CRUD generator we are experimenting with adding annotations to tables and columns in the form of SQL COMMENTs.
 You would do something like this:

 ```sql